Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Introduction

-In this paper, we propose a method for estimating the uncertainty of image classification with convolutional neural networks (CNNs) using test-time mixup augmentation (TTMA).
-The method is based on the idea that mixup augmentation on training data plays a crucial role in regularizing the learner by emphasizing the boundary regions between different classes in the latent feature space~\cite{Zhang2018}.
-Our proposed method involves two different uncertainty measures calculated using the TTMA approach: the TTMA data uncertainty and the TTMA class-dependent uncertainty.
-The first \textit{TTMA data uncertainty (TTMA-DU)} is computed by applying mixup to test data with partners uniformly sampled from all training classes and measuring the entropy of the predictions made on the mixup data.
-From an aleatoric uncertainty perspective, the proposed TTMA-DU is able to more accurately distinguish correct predictions from incorrect predictions than existing TTA and MCDO methods thanks to the more aggressive perturbation property of mixup augmentation.
-The second \textit{TTMA class-dependent uncertainty (TTMA-CDU)} is computed by applying mixup to test data with partners sampled from a specific training class and measuring the entropy of the predictions made on the mixup data.
-The proposed TTMA-CDU is distinct from existing aleatoric uncertainty measures in that it is defined by both test data and the trained class.
-We hypothesize that this measure provides insight into the class confusion and similarity of the trained network, and confirm it through experiments.
-To validate the effectiveness of our proposed method, we conduct experiments on two image classification datasets with different characteristics: the ISIC-18 skin lesion dataset, which is similar to other common medical imaging datasets, and the CIFAR-100 natural image dataset, which is similar to other common natural image datasets.
-The results of our experiments show that the proposed method yields consistent results on both datasets, regardless of their different characteristics.
+In this paper, we propose a test-time mixup augmentation (TTMA) method for robust and effective aleatoric uncertainty estimation in image classification.
+Our method includes two distinct uncertainty measures: TTMA data uncertainty (TTMA-DU) and TTMA class-specific uncertainty (TTMA-CSU).
+As other aleatoric uncertainty measures, TTMA-DU is computed by applying mixup to the target test data with uniformly sampled data, making predictions with each version, and then quantifying the entropy of predictions.
+By evaluating the model's prediction variability over a range of mixup-augmented test data, TTMA-DU can offer better evaluation of the trained network's reliability compared to the conventional aleatoric uncertainty methods.
+On the other hand, TTMA-CSU is computed by applying mixup to the target test data with a specific class data, making predictions with each version, and then quantifying the entropy of predictions.
+Unlike TTMA-DU and existing aleatoric uncertainty measures, which are computed independently of class, TTMA-CSU is determined dependently on both the target test data and the specific class.
+As a novel type of aleatoric uncertainty measure associated with a specific class, TTMA-CSU can provide insight into the class confusion and class similarity of the trained network.
+To evaluate the effectiveness of the proposed methods, we conduct experiments on two publicly available image classification datasets with different characteristics: ISIC-18 and CIFAR-100.
+Experiments on both datasets demonstrate that (1) the proposed TTMA-DU yields improved aleatoric uncertainty measures compared to the conventional TTA and MCDO methods, and (2) the proposed TTMA-CSU provides insights into class confusion and class similarity in the latent space of the trained network.